Keenan-Faure/Shopify-Integrator/README.md

 Please see the small guide below on how to setup the webhook URL on Shopify.

-_Note that this assumes that you have a shopify store with a valid ngrok `authToken`_
+_note that this assumes that you have a shopify store with a valid ngrok authToken_

 - [Guide on how to link Ngrok with your Shopify webhook](https://ngrok.com/docs/integrations/shopify/webhooks/)

-**Note that your ngrok domain name can be found on the web interface of the ngrok docker container.
+**Note that your ngrok domain name can be found on the logs of the docker container.
 Also the ngrok domain changes each time when using a free ngrok account plan**

-## How to run the project

-To run the application simply open the (cloned) local version of the application in your favorite command line interface, then run:
+## Usage

+To install the application (uses docker):

 ```bash
 ./scripts/install.sh
 ```

-## How to run a fresh install of the application
+To reset the application:

 ```bash
 ./scripts/reset.sh
 ```

-There exists an optional `rmi` parameter that is used to also remove local images.
-It is only recommended to use the `rmi` parameter if you wish to remove the application entirely.
+Note that there exists an additional `rmi` argument that can be added to the `reset.sh` script.

+To stop, remove containers and remove any images downloaded:

 ```bash
 ./scripts/reset.sh rmi
 ```

+Lastly, note that the volumes created will not be deleted upon running the `reset.sh` script.
+You may manually delete the volume should you feel the need to.

+## Contributing

+Shopify-Integrator is currently an entry-level project, hence, it is not any contributors at the moment.
+Many thanks in advance for your consideration 😄

 ## What is next